A History of Langley Court

 Any residents wishing to read about the history of the Langley Park and Park Langley areas may be interested in a short booklet written in 1994 by Dr. Arthur Newman, one of Welcome's directors.
 If you're keen, you can borrow the booklet: if not, here's a summary!!

 The best source of information on the early property dates from 1820, when Langley Farm was auctioned and was bought along with 250 acres of land by one Emmanuel Goodhart.
-There were a number of buildings included in the Farm properties, although only one .the Chapel, with its thatched roof .still remains.
+There were a number of buildings included in the Farm properties, although only one, the Chapel, with its thatched roof still remains (refurbished in 2019).

 It is part of the folklore of the site that these owners were shipping magnates and that they underwrote the Titanic.
 Subsequently when it sank they financially sank too hence the sale.
 Moreover, their involvement in shipping and cruising the world, took them regularly to the Far East and Japan.
 Many plants were collected and planted around the estate.
 As a result an architect was inspired to design the local garage in a pagoda style, distinctly Japanese architecture and not Chinese.
 The locals with memories of the Pacific preferred to call it the Chinese Garage so the name has remained.

 The Mansion was then unoccupied for a time, and was used during the first World War as a camp for Officer prisoners of war (but did they get the security to work?)

 At the end of the War, Wellcome bought Langley Court for £32,000 (together with the 105 acres originally bought by Bucknall) as the answer to his need to relocate his Physiological Research Laboratories from Brockwell Park.
 The remainder of the Goodhart estate was sold for residential development the current Park Langley estate.
 Wellcome developed the site extensively for his manufacturing (penicillin) and research activities (chemotherapy, poliomyelitis, veterinary vaccines and other such biological products.